-Public utilities have unique needs and, at times, require specialized legal services.
+Public utilities have unique needs and, at times, require unique legal services.
 Utilities are regulated by various laws and regulations generally not applicable to public-sector clients.
 They are also protected by special legal concepts such as immunity and damage caps.
 Attorneys who represent utilities must be aware of not only a utility’s legal authority to make a decision, but also procedural, ethical, environmental, and fiduciary issues and obligations affecting the utility’s ability to operate and provide services to its customers.

 The broad-ranging issues involved in advising public utilities include—